FHantke/brave-browser-wiki/Strings-and-Localization.md

 ## Information for submitting localization orders:

+- Login to Transifex and navigate to the Brave dashboard https://www.transifex.com/brave/brave/dashboard/
+- Click `Order`
+- You can pick from 3 providers gengo, TextMaster, and e2f
+- You will repeat this process 3 times, one for each provider.
+Start with gengo and translate the languages which are applicable in the below list of locales for the below list of resources.
+Then select what's missing from TextMaster, then select what's missing from e2f.
-- The following resources should be manually translated in transifex:
+- The following resources should be manually translated in Transifex:
 `brave_generated_resources`, `brave_components_resources`, `brave_extension`, `rewards_extension`.
 - The officially supported languages to order are: `am, ar, bg, bn, ca, cs, da, de, el, en-GB, es, es-419, et, fa, fi, fil, fr, gu, hi, hr, hu, id, it, he, ja, kn, ko, lt, lv, ml, mr, ms, nl, no, pl, pt-BR, pt-PT, ro, ru, sk, sl, sr, sv, sw, ta, te, th, tr, uk, vi, zh-CN, zh-TW`